Why Am I Putting On Weight? 5 Possible Reasons…

 Your portions are too big

 Yes, you may be checking the calories per serving but not many people realised just how big the servings should be.
-Think about cereal; the recommended serving size is considerably smaller than you may think with most brands recommending 40g, which is the equivalent of around 3 tablespoons.
+Think about cereal; the recommended serving size is considerably smaller than you may think with most brands recommending between 30-40g, which is less than 3 tablespoons.

 You’re drinking your calories

-Coffees, alcohol and fruit juices should all be factored into your calorie intake, if you’re looking to lose weight.
+Coffees, alcohol and fruit juices should all be factored into your calorie intake when following a weight loss plan.
 Often forgotten about, your daily latte is probably adding around 1,330 calories per week to your intake, which is around 5 and a half Mars bars!

 Practical tip: Instead of a latte or a cappuccino, enjoy a black coffee with a splash of milk.
-Or, if you’re just looking for a warm drink, try various herbal teas until you find the one right for you.
+Or, if you’re just looking for a warm drink, try different varieties of herbal tea until you find the one that’s right for you!

 Alcohol is also something to approach with caution as many often forget how high in both calories and carbohydrates it can be.
 Read this article to find out the impact that alcohol has on your weight.